manoharpavuluri/AI-WebScrapper_c/ReadMe.md

 4. BrightData, for unblocking websites with Captcha
 5. BeatifulSoup
 6. ChromeDriver, if captcha is not involved, then local version of ChromeDriver

+In order to run the application, execute following in the terminal - _streamlit run main.py_